tgarciabotero/Portfolio/README.md

-# portfolio
-Data Science Portfolio
+# Data Science Portfolio by Tatiana Garcia

+This is a repository of my data science portfolio.
+It contains projects on data visualization and data-driven models.

+# Exploratory Analysis and Data Visualization

+# Data-driven Models